Nivakaran-S/Math-Solver/README.md

 # 🧮 Text to Math Problem Solver & Data Search Assistant

-An intelligent AI-powered assistant that interprets natural language math and reasoning problems, performs complex calculations, and fetches relevant factual information from Wikipedia — all in one conversational interface.
+An intelligent AI-powered assistant that interprets natural language math and reasoning problems, performs complex calculations, and fetches relevant factual information from Wikipedia, all in one conversational interface.

 Built with **Groq’s Gemma2-9b-It model** and **LangChain**, this project demonstrates my expertise in: